Younium Blog

 A high churn rate reflects negatively on your subscription business and is often a sign that some changes are required to avoid losing customers.

-According to Statista, the subscription businesses across different regions witnessed an increase in churn rates in 2023.
+According to Statista, subscription businesses across different regions witnessed an increase in churn rates in 2023.

 Image via Statista

-According to this, 49% of US-based subscription commerce companies experienced an increase in customer churn in 2023.
+According to data, 49% of US-based subscription commerce companies experienced an increase in customer churn in 2023.

-You’d notice that for some businesses like cable and general retail the rates are really high.
+You’ll notice that for some industries, such as cable and general retail, the rates are particularly high.

 So how high is too high?